JaumeViBu/springKata-RPGCombat/README.md

     - [x] These things do not belong to Factions; they are neutral.
     - [x] When reduced to 0 Health, things are *Destroyed.*
     - [x] As an example, you may create a Tree with 2000 Health.
+      - Broke tdd, this test is supposed to pass at this point, so...